Visa DS Interview Review|Basic + Intense Thinking Challenge!

 She was a little nervous about HAVING and WHERE, so the Programhelp voice prompted her, "Remember to emphasize that HAVING is for filtering the aggregated results."
 She immediately added: "HAVING is used to filter the aggregate result after group by, for example, we want to filter the customers whose total number of orders is more than 10."

-The second half is a live SQL: "Find out the bank card numbers that have had more than 10 transactions in the last 30 days."
+The second half is a practical SQL query: "Find bank card numbers with more than 10 transactions in the past 30 days."

 Although the logic is not complicated, she forgot to write at first GROUP BY card_idThe interviewer was very impressed with the clarity of her explanations, and the fact that she was reminded by our voice assistants.
 The interviewer valued the clarity of her explanatory thoughts, and the on-site communication felt good.